-The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit pricesprice bid for "Litter Removal" or "Litter Removal (Spot)."
-This price is full compensation for collecting, hauling, and disposing of litter; and for equipment, labor, materials, tools, and incidentals.
+The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Litter Removal" or "Litter Removal (Spot)."
+This price is full compensation for collecting, hauling, and disposing of litter, and for equipment, labor, materials, tools, and incidentals.

-Item 735 Debris Removal
+ltem 735 Debris Removal

 Remove and dispose of debris discarded or deposited on or adjacent to the pavement.
-Debris includes all objects not part of the highway facility, such as dead animals, tires, tire fragments, wood, furniture, mattresses, household appliances, and scrap metal. scrap metal, and driftwood.
+Debris includes all objects not part of the highway facility, such as dead animals, tires, tire fragments, wood, furniture, mattresses, household appliances, scrap metal, and driftwood.
 Unless otherwise shown on the plans or directed, remove and dispose of debris in accordance with Article 6.11., "Surplus Materials."

-Provide highly visible omni-directional flashing warning lights on work vehicles.
 Furnish all equipment, labor, and incidentals necessary to achieve acceptable work.
 Equipment may include but is not limited to dragline, front-end loader, backhoe, hydraulic excavator, and dump trucks.